cetfor/fwip/README.md

 # Working with ANTLR4 (optional)

 Please note that fwip already contains ANTLR4-generated lexer and parser classes.
 You do not need to use ANTLR4 to use fwip.
 However, you might want to make modifications to the ANTLR4 JavaScript grammar and rebuild the lexer and parser.
 In that case, you will need to understand how to use ANTLR4.
-In this section we'll take a look at how to get ANTLR4 up and running on Windows, Linux, and OSX and basic usage on each platform.
+In this section we'll take a look at how to get ANTLR4 up and running on Linux/MacOS.
+See `Helpful ANTLR4 Resources` below for a link to a great guide on setting ANTLR4 up on Windows.

-## Installing, Configuring and Running ANTLR4 on Linux
+## Installing, Configuring and Running ANTLR4 on Linux/MacOS

 The following steps illustrate how to install and configure ANTLR4 for Linux.
 You can also use ANTLR4 on MacOS and Windows.